Substance Abuse Resources in Augusta Drug Rehab, Alcohol Rehab & Detox

 Augusta Residential Treatment Programs

 The most comprehensive type of treatment program is a residential or inpatient option.
 You start with a detox period and then move on to living at the treatment center full-time while you learn new coping skills.
 You’ll likely take part in group and individual therapy sessions and skills-management classes, but you do it all with 24-hour care.
 You have access to medical professionals and other staff around the clock to help with any issues that might arise.
-Inpatient drug rehabs in Augusta, GA often work best for those with severe addictions or people who have attempted other programs in the past but didn’t find success.
+Inpatient drug rehabs often work best for those with severe addictions or people who have attempted other programs in the past but didn’t find success.

 Augusta Partial Hospitalization Programs

 Living in a residential treatment center isn’t ideal for everyone, but a partial hospitalization program may be a suitable alternative.
 During the day, you can attend therapy and receive medical care, but at night you may return to your own home as long as you live in a stable environment.
-Some patients view these types of Augusta alcohol rehab programs as jobs.
+Some patients view these types of alcohol rehab programs as jobs.
 Each day, you spend a set amount of time at the treatment facility, much like you would if you were going to work.

 Augusta Outpatient Treatment Programs

 Outpatient programs allow you to maintain more of a sense of normalcy in your day-to-day life without too much disruption.
 You can continue going to school or work, raising your family, managing your household and completing all of your other daily activities, but you still attend regular treatment sessions several times a week.
-Outpatient drug rehabs in Augusta, GA aren’t typically recommended for people with severe addictions, though some people may move from a residential to outpatient program for continued help.
+Outpatient drug rehabs aren’t typically recommended for people with severe addictions, though some people may move from a residential to an outpatient program for continued help.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.